descope/terraform-provider-descope/docs/raw/settings/settings.md

 - Type: `duration`

-The inactivity timer, e.g "15 minutes", "1 hour".
-Minimum is "10 minutes".
+The session inactivity time.
+Use values such as "15 minutes", "1 hour", etc. The minimum value is "10 minutes".